phreborn/bbyycodes/AnalysisFramework/README.md

 **or by using any of the JSON files linked through the *json* soft link (you will find two folders, namely H024 and H025, which contain configurations for the 2 production campaigns).**

+**You can also submit your jobs on condor, otherwise it takes quite some time to run over all the samples.**

+python SubmitCondor.py

+**this will write he output as usual in the plots/ folder.
+You can check the status of your jobs with**

+condor_q

+**you can kill them with**

+condor_rm jobID

 ## ========================================